guofei9987/scikit-opt/CONTRIBUTING.md

     The easiest way to do this is to either enable [Travis-CI](https://travis-ci.org/) on your fork, or to make a pull request and check there.
-4. If it is a big, new feature please submit an example.
+4. If it is a big, new feature please submit an example to path `/examples/` or `/tests/` and add it to `.travis.yml`.
 5. [Submit a pull
     request](https://help.github.com/articles/using-pull-requests)